 Several fans of the modern Superboy, disappointed at his editorially mandated shock death in Infinite Crisis, were perked up by the reveal that his evil yet sophisticated clone Match would finally be made part of a teen villain team alongside fellow evil clone Inertia.
 Since Match had previously infiltrated Superboy's close circle of friends and had successfully manipulated them and even gained a villainous crush on Wondergirl thanks to his high degree of intelligence, it was hoped he'd be an epic villain and we'd get to here some great monologues.
 Then the team finally appeared.
 Match was a carbon copy of Bizarro.
 No real characterization.
 Weaker power level.
 And redundant; a Superboy Bizarro had already been done.

 Toxin in Spider-Man.
 He was introduced in the Venom vs. Carnage series as being basically a good counterpart of Spider-Man's villains Venom and Carnage.
-The character became an Ensemble Dark Horse amongst some fans, and could have been quite an interesting character.
+The character became an Ensemble Dark Horse amongst some fans, and could have been quite interesting, having his own conflict and a unique relationship with his symbiot.
 But all he got was a short-lived limited series where he fought mostly villains that weren't really able to match him (his main antagonist, Razor-Fist, was just a guy with blades instead of hands.
 Against a guy with Venom's and Carnage's abilities combined), and was never actually seen again after that.
 When the symbiote finally showed up again, it was stripped from its original heroic host, Brainwashed and Crazy and forced to bound with a Eddie Brock to go kill the Flash version of Venom.

 This is pretty much the premise of Avengers Arena, killing off teenaged heroes with cult followings in a Hunger Games style fight to the death.
 Because the characters originated in series that had been cancelled though, they fall into C-List Fodder box described above.
 Detractors reaction has pretty much unanimously been "You could have brought the characters back another way and considered reviving their series instead of killing them in cold blood, damn it!"